 So, if the incorporation is not merely for holding purposes and you have public exposure, you may benefit from a high reputation jurisdiction.
-Where your company will not be susceptible of being considered obscure or set for illegitimate purposes, while enjoying all economic and legal advantages of an offshore entity.
+Where your company will not be susceptible to being considered obscure or set for illegitimate purposes while enjoying all the economic and legal advantages of an offshore entity.

-UAE has signed up the OECD's Automatic Exchange of Information for tax purposes (AEoI) and is committed to undertake the first exchanges of information through Common Reporting Standard (CRS) in 2018.
+UAE has signed up the OECD's Automatic Exchange of Information for tax purposes (AEoI) and is undertaking exchanges of information through Common Reporting Standard (CRS).

-A JAFZ Non-resident special status company is a powerful instrument for international trade, online business, asset protection, wealth management, tax planning and optimization.
+A JAFZ Non-resident special status company is a powerful instrument for international trade, asset protection and wealth management.